JoanCharmant/quill-blender/docs/import.md

 | Transform    | ✅ |
 | Pivot    | ❌ |

-Visibility is imported but the inheritance of the parent group visibility is not respected at this point.
-This is because Blender objects don't natively support visibility inheritance (hiding the parent doesn't hide the children).
+Visibility is imported but treated differently because Blender objects don't natively support visibility inheritance (hiding the parent doesn't hide the children).

 By default hidden layers are not imported.
 You can force their import by checking Include > Hidden layers in the import dialog.
 In this case hidden layer groups will be imported and forced visible.